python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/080_Interpret_multiple_noisy_signals.md

 - So far all we have evaluated are ASK signals lets change that up.

-- Launch urh and open your project folder.
+- Launch urh and open your folder.

 - Click on the Interpretation tab at the top of the urh window.

 - Download the following file (link provided) from github ![unknown_signal_5.complex](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_5.complex).

-- Put it in your urh project folder.
+- Put it in your folder.

 - The first thing we need to do is seperate and save each signal.